Bringing and Defending Discrimination Claims

 New York State and New York City generally have broad anti-discrimination laws that protect individuals from unlawful activity in the workplace, including discrimination on the basis of age, race, creed, color, national origin, sexual orientation, military status, sex, gender identity, disability, predisposing genetic characteristics, marital status, familial status, history of criminal conviction, credit score or domestic violence victim status.
 Employers should be aware of state, city, and federal laws, to understand which employment decisions or workplace policies may expose them to potential liability.

-We have experience handling a broad range of workplace discrimination claims.
+As employment litigators, we have experience handling a broad range of workplace discrimination claims.
 Our representation may start with negotiation, before escalating to potential litigation in front of agencies including the New York State Division of Human Rights, the Equal Employment Opportunity Commission, and in state and federal courts.

 Wrongful termination occurs in a broad spectrum of situations.
 At Berke-Weiss Law PLLC, we often speak with potential clients who believe they were wrongfully terminated when they were fired without review or without warning.
 In New York, most employment is “at will,” meaning that an employer or an employee can terminate the employment relationship at any time, for nearly any reason — or no reason at all.
 However, there are several reasons for which it is illegal to terminate the employment relationship.
 These include discrimination based on ethnic or national origin, color, race, age, pregnancy, religion or sex.